epfl-dlab/LAMEN/README.md

 MIT

 ## Citation
+Please cite our work using one of the following if you end up using the repository - thanks!

 ```
 [1] T.R.
 Davidson, V. Veselovsky, M. Josifoski, M. Peyrard, A. Bosselut, M. Kosinski, R. West (2023).
 Evaluating Language Model Agency through Negotiations.